 So, it’s all about realizing what the goal of your presentation is, in order not to end up in the category of ‘Death by PowerPoint’.

-- Think through which story you want to tell.
-It’s like a story in real life – you start by building momentum, you take your viewers through a process and end up by giving them the solution.
+- Realize exactly which story you want to tell.
+It’s like a real life story – you start by building momentum, then you take your viewers through a process and you end up by giving them the solution.
 This is what your presentation should express.

-- Depending on what you want to explain, you can consider using a method used by both Martin Luther King and Steve Jobs, who both knew exactly how to catch their audiences.
-The emthod is used for speaches, but the logic works for presentations as well.
-You start out by telling where we are now, then you talk a little about where we could be and then go back to where we are now.
-This pattern is repeated a couple of times building up to the finale where you reveal the solution, where we should be.
+Depending on which topic you wish to explain, you might consider using a method used by both Martin Luther King and Steve Jobs, who both knew exactly how to catch the attention of their audiences.
+The method is primarily used for speeches, but the logic works for presentations as well.
+You start out by telling where we are now, and then you talk a little about where we could be and then go back to where we are now.
+This pattern is repeated a couple of times building up to the grand finale where you reveal the solution of where we should be.
 This is what you want your audience to remember when they leave your presentation.
 It may sound a little confusing, but take a look at the drawing, and you will see what I mean (click for a bigger size):

 - It’s a very bad habit to create PowerPoints loaded with content.
 I usually call this Word documents with bigger fonts.
-What you can do, is to create your presentation in a wordy version, which can be used to send after the meeting.
-Then you create a version where you shorten it up to only keywords, and this is the version you use in the actual presentation.
-Remember that your slides should back-up your presentation and not be a full manuscript.
-If you read from long sentences in your presentations, you have in a way made coming to the meeting obsolete… And your audience will start reading the slides themselves and stop listening to you.
+What you might do is to create your presentation in a wordy version, which can be used to send out after the meeting.
+Then you create a version where you shorten it up, using only keywords – this is the version you use in the actual presentation.
+Remember that your slides should only act as a backup to your presentation, not as a full manuscript.
+If you need to read from long sentences aloud that are already on your slides, you have in a way made coming to the meeting obsolete… And your audience will start reading the slides themselves and stop listening to you.

-- Som effects are fine, like words sliding in by clicking the mouse, because it’s possible to control when you reveal your content, but use it wisely!
+- Some effects are fine, like words sliding in by clicking the mouse, since it’s possible to be in control of when you reveal your content, but use it wisely!